tenatek/atlan/README.md

 ## How to use

-1. Declare your models and hooks in a JSON object
+1. Declare your models and hooks with JSON

 ```javascript
 const user = {